WGN-TV: Affiliation with The CW and superstation programming split (2006–2016)

-On December 13, 2014, Tribune converted the WGN America national feed into a conventional cable channel that focused on acquired and original programs, containing significantly more domestic and internationally acquired programming than the channel did prior to its separation from WGN-TV, and switched from a royalty to a retransmission consent revenue model.
-As a result, WGN America immediately ceased simulcasts of WGN-TV's Chicago-originated local programming (which was limited to its weekday noon and [until that simulcast was dropped the previous February] nightly 9 p.m. newscasts, select news specials, public affairs programs, special events and sports telecasts, alongside a limited number of off-network syndicated reruns, religious programs and feature films acquired for the Chicago feed).
+On December 13, 2014, Tribune converted the WGN America national feed into a conventional cable channel that focused on acquired and original programs, containing significantly more domestic and international programming than the channel did before its separation from WGN-TV, and switched from a royalty to a retransmission consent revenue model.
+As a result, WGN America immediately ceased simulcasts of WGN-TV's Chicago-originated local programming, which was limited to its weekday noon and, until that simulcast was dropped the previous February, nightly 9 p.m. newscasts, news specials, public affairs, special events, and sports telecasts, alongside off-network syndicated reruns, religious programs, and feature films acquired for the Chicago feed.
 Starting with its addition to Comcast Xfinity's Chicago-area systems on December 16, the changeover allowed cable and IPTV subscribers within the market—as local satellite viewers had been able to do for about two decades—to receive WGN America for the first time.
-(As a result of the October 2007 separation of TBS from its Atlanta parent WTBS, WGN America had been the last remaining national superstation to be distributed to cable, IPTV, fiber optic and satellite television providers, whereas the other six remaining superstations are distributed outside their home regions mainly on satellite.)
-Due to the separation of the local and national feeds, WGN-TV did not carry WGN America's original drama series (such as Salem and Manhattan) outside of preview promotions, limiting the local availability of these programs to subscribers of DirecTV and Dish Network and through WGN America's streaming agreement with Hulu.
-WGN-TV regained national availability in the spring of 2015, when Channel Master included the Chicago feed among the initial offerings of its LinearTV over-the-top streaming service.
+(Note: As a result of the October 2007 separation of TBS from its Atlanta parent WTBS, WGN America had been the last remaining national superstation to be distributed to cable, IPTV, fiber optic and satellite television providers, whereas the other six remaining superstations are distributed outside their home regions mainly on satellite.)
+Due to the separation of the local and national feeds, WGN-TV did not carry WGN America's original drama series, such as Salem and Manhattan, outside of preview promotions, limiting the local availability of these programs to subscribers of DirecTV and Dish Network, and through WGN America's streaming agreement with Hulu.
+WGN-TV regained national availability in the second quarter of 2015, when Channel Master included the Chicago feed with the initial offerings of its LinearTV over-the-top streaming service.